 How is constipation diagnosed?

 Constipation is diagnosed based on the history and physical exam.
-It can be seen on x-rays, but these are usually not needed.
+It can be seen on x-rays or ultrasound, but these are usually not needed.
 Children who have constipation that does not respond to treatment may need further evaluation to look for other possible causes of constipation, including Hirschsprung’s Disease, hypothyroidism, botulism, or food allergies.

 How is constipation treated?